 Further, there are few industries which are taxed comparatively higher to other and hence, their net profit after tax may be less.
 Further, as taxation is controlled by the government, there is not much that the management or the investors can do.

 5. Interest Rate Risk

 The open market or global market interest rates changes time to time.
 And this can positively or adversely affect the stocks depending on the direction in which the interest rate is moving.
 For example, when the interest rates are high, a company might find it difficult to borrow money (at high rates).
 Further, the bond market declines as the interest rate increases, which may also affect the corporate bonds.

 6. Regulatory Risks

 There are a number of regulations imposed in the different industry which must also be termed as the risk involved in stocks.
 For example, Cigarettes, telecommunication, beverages, pharmaceutical and few other industries are highly regulated.

 If a pharmaceutical company loses any of its drug manufacturing right/permission because of a regulatory effect, then it will definitely affect the company’s profit and hence, the stock price.

 7. Inflationary Risk:

 With an increase in inflation, the price of raw material will increase, which can affect the production cost.
 Many companies involved in commodities like oil, soya bean etc are affected a lot by inflationary risk.

 Further, for few industries, the inflation rate is too high.
 For example, education and healthcare.

 The tuition fee for schools and colleges are increasing at a very fast rate.
 Although, it might sound good in the short term as these industries will make money from the inflated price.
 However, for the long run, it might have an adverse effect on retention of the customers.

 Also read: Fundamental vs Technical Analysis of Stocks

 Bonus: A few other risks

-Beside the above mentioned 7 risk involved in stocks, here are few other risks that are worth mentioning.
+Besides the above mentioned 7 risks involved in stocks, here are few other risks that are worth mentioning.